stefanfeldner/greetr/README.md

 #### What is it for:

-Just a small framework test for learning purposes.
+Just a small framework test to learn oldschool JavaScript.